Dominik Naeher, PhDPostdoctoral Research Fellow

 at the Chair of Development Economics / CeMIS (Prof. Dr. Sebastian Vollmer)

-Dominik joined University of Göttingen in 2021 as a Postdoctoral Research Fellow.
-Prior to this, he was an Assistant Professor in the School of Economics at University College Dublin and a Doctoral Researcher at Goethe University Frankfurt.
-Dominik received his PhD in 2018 from the Graduate School of Economics, Finance, and Management in Frankfurt, after studying Mathematics and Economics at TU Dortmund University.
-He has taught at universities in Germany, Ireland, China, and Korea.
-He also gained work experience at international development organizations and NGOs in Africa, Asia, and Latin America, including various roles as short-term consultant at the World Bank and Asian Development Bank.
+Dominik Naeher is a development economist with research interests in microeconomics, international economics, and the economics of information.
+He joined University of Göttingen in 2021 as a postdoctoral research fellow, after working as an Assistant Professor of Economics at University College Dublin and completing his PhD at Goethe University Frankfurt.
+He has taught at universities in Germany, France, Ireland, China, and Korea.
+He has also gained work experience at international organizations and NGOs in Africa, Asia, and Latin America, including various roles as consult to the World Bank, African Center for Economic Transformation, EBRD, and Asian Development Bank.

 Curriculum Vitae: CV

-Research Interests: Development Economics, International Economics, Applied Economic Theory, Economics of Information
+Research Interests: Development Economics, Microeconomics, International Economics, Economics of Information

 - Naeher D (2023).
 The Social Planning Problem with Costly Information Processing: Towards Understanding Production Decisions in Centralized Economies.
 Economica, 90(357): 285-314.